hmredmond/visual-regression-testing-vscode-extension/README.md

 2. Type "Visual Regression: Run Test"
 3. Enter URL paths (comma-separated for multiple): \`/,/unauthorised,/access-denied\`

+Or use the status bar:
+1. Click the "Visual Tests" item in the status bar (bottom left)
+2. Select "Run Test" or "Show Report" from the menu

 ## How It Works

 1. Clears existing snapshots